-The Aged Services IRC will be responsible for:
+The Aged Services IRC is responsible for:

 reforming national training package qualifications and skill sets needed by the aged services industry

 examining new approaches to career structuring and progression in the sector, and the education pathways needed to support these

-- scoping opportunities for collaboration across vocational education and training (VET), higher education and a range of industry sectors to tackle the challenges of an ageing society
+scoping opportunities for collaboration across VET, higher education and a range of industry sectors to tackle the challenges of an ageing society

-- working with other IRCs which have an interest in qualifications relevant to the aged services sector to ensure industry needs are considered and met.
+working with other IRCs which have an interest in qualifications relevant to the aged services sector to ensure industry needs are considered and met.

-Please note that while it may not be possible to include every nominee on the IRC, it is important to remember that the Skills Service Organisation (SkillsIQ) and the IRC will consult widely with all interested stakeholders and existing IRCs as appropriate to progress the work of the committee.
+While it was not possible to include every nominee on the IRC, it is important to remember that SkillsIQ and the IRC will consult widely with all interested stakeholders and existing IRCs as appropriate to progress the work of the committee.

-Further information about the role of IRCs and how they will operate can be found in the IRC Operating Framework.
+Further information about the role of IRCs and how they will operate can be found in the IRC Operating Framework..

 You are also welcome to submit any questions to the AISC Secretariat at firstname.lastname@example.org.